After the Baker household Adeline continues up Bath Street towards the Market Place. leading us to a row of three premises, just below the Almshouses.

 Henry Thompson’s interlude

 When Isaac moved out of his shop at number 108, into it came draper Henry Thompson.
-Born in Radford, Nottingham in 1850, he had arrived in Ilkeston about 1870 to work at the draper’s shop of Joseph Carrier, just up Bath Street from Isaac.
+Born in Radford, Nottingham in 1850, Henry had arrived in Ilkeston about 1870 to work at the draper’s shop of Joseph Carrier, just up Bath Street from Isaac.
 On December 24th, 1878, he married Emma Moss, a daughter of South Street pawnbroker John Moss, and very soon was working independently as a draper at Isaac’s former premises.
 However, about 1884, Henry moved on and up …. up Bath Street that is !!
-Joseph Carrier had died in 1879 and now Henry moved up Bath Street to occupy Jospeh’s former premises.
+Joseph Carrier had died in 1879 and now Henry moved up Bath Street to occupy Joseph’s former premises.
 Leaving number 108 vacant once more.

 The arrival of George Andrew about 1884